 Sue: Just a wild guess.

 Sue: There are loads of extras playing the Swampies.
 I’m surprised they didn’t rise up against the BBC when they couldn’t get the paint off.
-Oh, and that one in the middle can’t dance.
+(Pointing) And that one can’t dance.

-Sue: Giant squid?
-Is that wise?
+Sue: A giant squid?
+Are you sure that’s wise?
 They’re not going to show us a giant squid, are they?
 Remember what happened with the giant prawn.

 The episode concludes with Romana threatened by a pair of claws.